USD-AI-ResearchLab/Multimodal_Learning/README.md

 Encoder-decoder architecture where we used ResNet-152 CNN as an image encoder which extracts global and local visual features.
 LSTM is used as sentence decoder which generates sentences sequentially using image features and previous sentence where attention mechanism focuses on relevant image regions for each sentence.

 Training: Trained end to end using IU datasets.
 Optimized cross-entropy loss between generated and ground truth sentences.
 Teacher forcing is used for training and greedy search for testing.

 Evaluation Metrices: We used Natural Language Generation (NLG) Metrices like BLEU, ROGUE, CIDER.
 Higher scores are achieved when compared with different models which demonstrate their effectiveness.

 ## Getting started

 ```
 $ pip install -r requirements.txt
 ```
 This Python script defines classes and functions for processing a JSON file, building a vocabulary from it, and saving that vocabulary as a pickle file.

 ```
 $ cd IUdata
 $ python3 vocab_creation.py
 ```
 Convert XML file to JSON file for training

 ```
 $ python3 convert_XML_to_json.py
 ```
 Provide the dataset path and adjust hyperparameters in training file
 ```
 $ cd ..
 ```
-python3
+    #path
     parser.add_argument('--model_path', type=str, default='model_weights/', help='path for saving checkpoints')
     parser.add_argument('--vocab_path', type=str, default='IUdata/data_vocab.pkl', help='path for vocabulary wrapper')
     parser.add_argument('--image_dir', type=str, default='IUdata/FrontalView_IUXRay', help='directory for X-ray images')